 The so-called “Tapa Dulce” is a solid lump of pure dark sugarcane.
-It is produces when the sugarcane is pressed and hen centrifuged.
+It is produced when the sugarcane is pressed and then centrifuged.
 It is the condition before it becomes pure sugar.
 It is sweet and can be used for “Agua Dulce” (sweet water) for example.
-With some lime juice and ginger it tastes really refreshing and is even helpful for colds.
-In the Caribbean this is called “Hiel”
+With some lime juice and ginger, it tastes refreshing and is even helpful for colds.
+In the Caribbean, this is called “Hiel”

 You can buy “Tapa Dulce” as a solid lump, es small lumps or as a powder.